zaus/forms-3rdparty-integration/README.md

 base version, just directly submits values

-[Contact Form 7:** 3rdparty Integration]: http://wordpress.org/extend/plugins/contact-form-7-3rd-party-integration/ "CF7 Integration"
+[Contact Form 7: 3rdparty Integration]: http://wordpress.org/extend/plugins/contact-form-7-3rd-party-integration/ "CF7 Integration"

 ## Upgrade Notice ##

-### 1.6.0 ###
+### 1.6.1 ###
-Due to common form extension base, the way forms are identified has been changed.
-Upgrading the plugin will DESELECT your form selections in each service.
-Please either write down the selections, or [export](https://github.com/zaus/forms-3rdparty-migrate) the settings so you can reapply your selections.
+Due to the new common form extension base, the way forms are identified in the settings has been changed.
+Upgrading the plugin should correct your existing settings.
+Depending on how many services you have configured, the upgrade path may DESELECT your form selections in each service or otherwise break some configurations.
+If you are concerned this may affect you, please [export](https://github.com/zaus/forms-3rdparty-migrate) the settings so you can reapply your selections.

 ### 1.4.6 ###
 * PHP 5.4 errors with (deprecated) passing arguments by reference should be fixed.